 So, you've made sure that your mic is correctly connected, properly configured in Windows and it has passed the device test.
 The next thing to look at is the mic settings in-game.
 Below is an example of the configuration menu:

 You can also check to see if you can hear your mic is working by selecting the "Test Microphone" option on the panel (expect echoes if you don't have earphones!)

 If it works, go ahead and test it in-game.
 Make sure you have your voice key correctly bound by checking Options > Keyboard > Use voice communication.

 If it isn't working in-game, then the issue is probably that the mic input is being switched when you launch the game.
-To solve that issue, please view the Microphone input switches when launching a game article and use the launch options there.

 One last thing to keep in mind is that the Server can control if your mic is allowed to work at all, as well as what codec and sound quality is used.
 If you have everything configured properly and your mic still doesn't seem to work in-game, always try several different servers to make sure it isn't just a Server issue.

 Note: Your microphone will not work while you are in Spectator mode.

 Bad voice quality can stem from a few different causes.
 Below are some examples of situations where the quality is affecting the voice chat in-game: